renatodinizc/libertarianLessons/notes.md

 We deserve to be free because we can be held accountable for our acts; because we can make choices; because we can exercise self-control.
 Responsibility is not a burden we must bear to be free.
 Responsibility is the key to the realization of freedom.

- - Maybe take a look at some anarquist references through taoism
+ - Maybe take a look at some anarchist references through taoism

  # Arc Two - Leadership